Since 2012, the number of overdose deaths in Victoria involving pharmaceutical medicines has exceeded the road toll.

-The SafeScript system will enable doctors and pharmacists to make safer clinical decisions and identify circumstances where patients may be receiving high-risk medicines beyond medical need.
-It will also facilitate the early identification, treatment and support for patients who are developing signs of dependence.
+The SafeScript system enables doctors and pharmacists to make safer clinical decisions and identify circumstances where patients may be receiving high-risk medicines beyond medical need.
+It also facilitates the early identification, treatment and support for patients who are developing signs of dependence.

 Since April 2020, it has been mandatory for all Victorian prescribers and pharmacists to check SafeScript when either writing or dispensing a prescription for certain high-risk medicines.

 Prescription medicines causing greatest harm to the community will be monitored through SafeScript.
 This includes all Schedule 8 medicines and other high-risk medicines such as benzodiazepines, zolpidem or zopiclone, quetiapine and codeine.

 SafeScript records will be obtained automatically via an electronic transfer of prescriptions through a Prescription Exchange Service when a prescription is issued or dispensed at a medical clinic or pharmacy.

 SafeScript - Stay on the safe side